Non-parametric Causal Inference in Dynamic Thresholding Designs

-Our flexible potential-outcomes based model for dynamic causal inference goes back to \citet{robins1986new}.
-This model is widely used in biostatistics in the context of, e.g., marginal structural models \citep{robins2000marginal} and optimal treatment regimes \citep{robins2004optimal}.
-To the best of our knowledge, this model has not been previously used in the context of dynamic thresholding designs---the one exception being \citet{hsu2024dynamic}, who pair the model of \citet{robins1986new} with their potentially restrictive CIA assumption to make progress.
-Our approach is motivated by results from the reinforcement learning literature \citep{SuttonBarto2018}, and especially the policy-gradient theorem.
-The policy-gradient theorem is widely used for optimizing reinforcement-learning systems via first-order algorithms \citep{sutton1999policy}, and has recently been deployed for estimating global treatment effects in nonstationary Markovian A/B tests with temporal interference \citep{johari2025}.
+Our formal approach is motivated by results from the reinforcement learning (RL) literature \citep{SuttonBarto2018}, and especially the policy-gradient theorem \citep{marbach2001simulation,sutton1999policy}.
+The policy-gradient theorem is widely used for optimizing RL systems via first-order algorithms \citep{kakade2001natural,sutton1999policy,williams1992simple}, and has recently been deployed for estimating global treatment effects in nonstationary Markovian A/B tests with temporal interference \citep{johari2025}.
+General reinforcement learning concepts such as Q-functions and Bellman recursion are widely used in statistics, including for the study of dynamic treatment regimes \citep{ertefaie2018constructing,laber2014dynamic,luckett2020estimating,murphy2003optimal,schulte2015q} and for off-policy evaluation in Markov decision processes \citep{kallus2020double,liao2021off,liao2022batch,shi2022statistical}.
 However, we are not aware of previous uses of policy-gradient theorems for observational study causal inference in settings of the type we consider here.